Adaptive Optical Imaging with Entangled Photons: Results

 Finally, in order to showcase its potential for quantum imaging, QAO is applied to a `quantum' variant of the bright-field imaging setup depicted in Figure~\ref{fig:setup}.
 In such a scheme, only one photon of a pair interacts with the object, while its twin serves as a reference.
-For that, the sample is placed on only one half of the object plane ($x>0$), as observed in the intensity images shown in Figures~\ref{Figure5}.a and b.
-Then, the final image ($R$) is obtained by measuring photon correlations between all symmetric pixel pairs of the two halves, i.e. $R(\mathbf{r}) \approx G^{(2)}(\mathbf{r},-\mathbf{r})$ (see Methods).
+For that, the sample is placed on only one half of the object plane ($x>0$), as observed in the intensity images shown in Figures~\ref{Figure5}.a and b. {To interpret this specific arrangement in Equation~\ref{Eq1}, we theoretically define the object such that $t(x<0)=1$ and $t(x>0)$ describes the object.} Then, the final image ($R$) is obtained by measuring photon correlations between all symmetric pixel pairs of the two halves, i.e. $R(\mathbf{r}) \approx G^{(2)}(\mathbf{r},-\mathbf{r})$ (see section II of the supplementary document).
 This image is called an anti-correlation image and is shown in Figure~\ref{Figure5}.e.
 As demonstrated in previous studies~\cite{he_quantum_2023,defienne_polarization_2021, gregory_imaging_2020}, such a quantum scheme offers some advantages over its classical counterpart, including an enhanced transverse spatial resolution and increased resilience against noise and stray light.
 In the presence of aberrations, however, we show that this imaging technique becomes highly impractical and thereby loses all its purported advantages.
 For example, Figure~\ref{Figure5}.f shows an anti-correlation image acquired after inserting a 1-cm-thick layer of polydimethylsiloxane (PDMS, shown in Fig.~\ref{Figure5}.c) on both photon paths in plane A1 to induce optical aberrations.
 Not only is the resulting image blurred, leading to a complete loss of the expected resolution advantage, but also its signal-to-noise ratio (SNR) is greatly reduced, rendering the sample almost indiscernible ($SNR \approx 3$).
 After applying QAO, we retrieve an anti-correlation image in Figure~\ref{Figure5}.g that has a spatial resolution closer to that without aberrations and of much better quality ($SNR=15$).
-The inset of Figure~\ref{Figure5}.g shows the corresponding sum-coordinate projection, exhibiting a much narrower and intense peak, and Figure~\ref{Figure5}.d shows the optimal SLM phase pattern.
+The inset of Figure~\ref{Figure5}.g shows the corresponding sum-coordinate projection, exhibiting a much narrower and {more} intense peak, and Figure~\ref{Figure5}.d shows the optimal SLM phase pattern.
 In addition, when comparing carefully the sum-coordinate projections without aberrations (inset in Figs.~\ref{Figure5}.e) and after correction (inset in Figs.~\ref{Figure5}.g), we observe that QAO also corrected for a small PSF asymmetry present in the initial system.
 Compensating for this asymmetry results in a more uniform output image (Fig.~\ref{Figure5}.g) than that obtained in the aberration-free case (Fig.~\ref{Figure5}.e).
 By using QAO, we then show a significant improvement of the output image quality in terms of resolution, SNR and uniformity, effectively restoring the operational capability of this quantum imaging technique.